devlooped/RxFree/README.md

 and maybe the `ObservableExtensions` that provide `Subscribe` overloads to provide lambdas instead of an `IObserver<T>`.

-Two other typical activities of a producer are to handle disposables and potentially filter other producers they consume themselves.
-So the following simple additional features are provided: `CompositeDisposable` and `OfType<T>` extension method for `IObservable<T>`.
+In addition, typical activities of a producer are to handle disposables and potentially filter/query/convert other producers they consume themselves.
+So the following simple additional features are provided:

+* `CompositeDisposable`: allows disposing subscriptions as a group
+* `Select`/`Where`/`OfType` Linq operators: basic implementations of these common operators for `IObservable<T>`.

 This is what this project provides at the moment, in source form, in your project, as internal classes for your own implementation usage, with no external dependencies.